Aurele-B/Cellects/UserManual.md

 #### <u>**Figure 9**: required output window</u>

+### Save presence coordinates
+Selecting one of these options will save very large .npy files containing all corresponding coordinates (time, y, x).

+### Save descriptors
 Selecting one descriptor will save it in .csv files at the end of the analysis (*Run all*).
 At the time of the creation of this user manual, the available required outputs are: area, perimeter, circularity, rectangularity, total hole area, solidity, convexity, eccentricity, euler number, standard deviation over x and y,